-Kim has spent her professional life working in the Finance and Real Estate Industries, but after watching close friends and family mourn the loss of loved ones, she felt convicted to walk away from her career and share her own personal story of overcoming heartache and trauma with the goal of encouraging, even one other person, to focus on the hope that lies ahead and not on their temporary brokenness.
-She published her book Mountain View in July 2017.
+Kim was able to continue her work in Real Estate and Finance, but after mourning alongside close friends and family - losing loved ones to suicide - she felt compelled to take a step back from her career and share her own personal story of overcoming heartache and trauma.
+Her goal is to encourage students to focus on the hope that lies ahead and not on their temporary brokenness.
+She published her memoir Mountain View in July 2017.

-When Kim is not speaking, you can find her playing in the mountains with her twin daughters.
+When she is not speaking, you can find her skiing and mountain biking with her twin daughters in Durango, Colorado.

-"Kim's message truly allowed for students to speak up about their feelings, not only towards suicide, but also hard seasons or times of life.
+"Kim's message truly allowed for students to speak up about their feelings, as well as hard seasons or times of life.
 It's difficult to find an environment where students are willing to discuss these hard topics, and emotional issues, but Kim created that environment."